-However, including term “vestibular neuritis” in the search indicates 20 clinical trials in this segment.
-It can be noted that sometimes, vestibular neuritis has been used to indicate Acute Unilateral Vestibulopathy.3
+However, including the term “vestibular neuritis” in the search indicates 20 clinical trials in this segment.
+It can be noted that sometimes, vestibular neuritis has been used to indicate Acute Unilateral Vestibulopathy.

-In European clinical trial register, there were 4 clinical trials found in the search.
-These clinical trials include found in clinicaltrials.gov as well as famous BETAVEST clinical trial.
+In the European clinical trial register, there were 4 clinical trials found in the search.
+These clinical trials include found in clinicaltrials.gov as well as the famous BETAVEST clinical trial.

 BETAVEST clinical trial involved investigations on the effects of betahistine on central compensation in acute unilateral vestibulopathy (betahistine-dihydrochloride, 48 mg thrice a day, vs placebo; the BETAVEST trial), which focuses on postural imbalance, spontaneous nystagmus, and functional impairment.

-A clinical trial feasibility for Acute Unilateral Vestibulopathy has been performed on Credevo.4
+Clinical trial feasibility for Acute Unilateral Vestibulopathy has been performed on Credevo.